 The quote from Manet evokes a principle that is strong in Hélène’s life and work.
 Coming from a diverse cultural background, what defines her universe is a sense of “collage” and "kaleidoscopic identity".
 She creates vibrant spaces where through humour, magic and idealism, elements from different cultures coexist in peace and where diversity is celebrated.

-The colourful images draw inspiration from her environment and personal history but also largely from mythology, black history, art, textiles, books and nature.
+The colourful images draw inspiration from her environment and personal history but also largely from mythology, black and indigenous cultures, art, textiles, books and nature.